joeappleton18/devops_2022_2023_notes/week-9/README.md

 // createJestConfig is exported this way to ensure that next/jest can load the Next.js config which is async module.exports = createJestConfig(customJestConfig)
-// this fixes some module issues export {}
 ```
 >> `jest.config.js`